-BANANA NUT MUFFINS!!
-Worth shouting about, because I took my all-time favorite Easy Banana Bread and turned it into the best Banana Nut Muffins.
-Prepare to ravenously consume several of these soft, fluffy muffins straight from the oven.
-They’re so good.
-Prefer a loaf?
-Try our Banana Nut Bread.
+We took our all-time favorite easy banana bread and turned it into the best banana nut muffins.
+Prepare to ravenously consume several of these incredible muffins straight from the oven.
+Have blueberries on hand?
+Try our blueberry banana muffins!

-- Brown Sugar – The only sugar used in these muffins is brown sugar.
+- Brown sugar – The only sugar used in these muffins is brown sugar.
 It is in the batter and it gets sprinkled on top before baking.
 The brown sugar gives the bread a deeper flavor and almost caramel-like sweetness.
 Plus, brown sugar and bananas are a fantastic flavor combo.

 - The more ripe your bananas are, the sweeter they’ll be.
 Make sure your bananas are speckled with brown spots, as this ensures they will mash easily and lend lots of natural sweetness and banana flavor the muffins.